Mindfulness means learning to pay attention intentionally, in the present moment, and non-judgmentally.

 In MBCT programmes, participants meet together as a class (with a mindfulness teacher) two hours a week for eight weeks, plus one all day session between weeks 5 and 7.
 The main ‘work’ is done at home between classes.

-There is a set of CDs to accompany the programme, which you use to practise on your own at home once a day.
+There is a set of CDs to accompany the programme, which you use to practise on your own at home once a day, six days a week.
 In the classes, there is an opportunity to talk about your experiences with the home practices, the obstacles that inevitably arise, and how to deal with them skilfully.